HadiAbbasi/HiLanguageManager/README.md

 ```

 Be careful to change your text language immediately after switching between languages, you have to concat HiLanguageManager.immediate_changer to your text!
-it's not matter where you concat it! so you can concat it at the begin or middle or end of your text!
+it's no matter where you concat it! so you can concat it at the begin or middle or end of your text!
-in the example, we have used this class as singleton class whitout any additional objects!
+in this example, we have used this class as singleton class whitout any additional objects!

 for adding other languages, you have to edit lang.json: